Valley of Fire FAQs

 Q: What services will be available during the race?

-A. Beginning at about mile 2, aid stations will be located about every other mile (contingent on road logistics including a safe and large enough pullout).
-Water and an energy drink will be available at every aid station.
+A. Beginning at about mile 2, aid stations will be located every 2-3 miles (contingent on road logistics including a safe and large enough pullout).
+Water and snacks will be available at every aid station.
 GU or Hammer Gel, and additional surprise snacks and goodies will be available at every other aid station.
-Chocolate milk, bananas, and other snacks and drinks will be available at the finish line.
+Chocolate milk and other snacks and drinks will be available at the finish line.

 Q: What is a typical weather and temperature in November?